Open-Set Support Vector Machines: ossvm OSSVM

-Figure \ref{fig:figPlottingkernel} depicts the rationale behind Theorem \ref{thm:unbounded-positive}. $z$ axis represents the decision values that possible \gls{2d} test samples $(x, y)$ would have for different regions of the feature space.
+Figure~\ref{fig:figPlottingkernel} depicts the rationale behind Theorem~\ref{thm:unbounded-positive} on a 2-dimensional synthetic dataset.
+The $z$ axis represents the decision values for which possible \gls{2d} test samples $(x, y)$ would have for different regions of the feature space.
 Training samples are normalized between 0 and 1.
 Note in the subfigures that for possible test samples far away from the training ones, e.g., $(2, 2)$, the decision value approaches the bias term $b$.
-Note in Figure \ref{fig:figPlottingkernel3d__boat_forboundaries__cls03__01__gammaexp+04} that an unbounded region of the feature space would have samples classified as positive.
+Note in Figure~\ref{fig:figPlottingkernel3d__boat_forboundaries__cls03__01__gammaexp+04} that an unbounded region of the feature space would have samples classified as positive.
 Consequently, all those samples would be classified as class 3 by the final multiclass-from-binary classifier.
 In general \gls{svm} usage, both positive and negatives biases occur as $b$ depends on the training data.

-In case of \gls{svm}s without explicit bias term \citep{Vogt2002,Kecman2005}, $b=0$ is implicit.\footnote{ The main difference from the \gls{svm} without bias term to the traditional \gls{svm} is that the constraint in Equation \eqref{eq:sum_0_constraint} does not exist in the dual formulation. } Consequently, the decision function is defined as
+In case of \gls{svm}s without explicit bias term \cite{Vogt2002,Kecman2005}, $b=0$ is implicit.\footnote{ The main difference from the \gls{svm} without bias term to the traditional \gls{svm} is that the constraint in Equation \eqref{eq:sum_0_constraint} does not exist in the dual formulation. } Consequently, the decision function is defined as

 For test samples far away from the support vectors, we have that $\sum_{i=1}^{m} y_i \alpha_i K(\mathbf{x}_i, \mathbf{x})$ converges to 0 from the bottom or from the above, depending on the training samples.
 Consequently, a bounded \gls{plos} cannot be ensured in all cases.